swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 ## Proposed solution

-At a high level, we propose the following **changes for APIs which are lossy without interop**:

-- **XCTest API called in Swift Testing will work as expected.** In addition, runtime diagnostics will be included to highlight opportunities to adopt newer Swift Testing equivalent APIs.
+- **XCTest APIs which are lossy without interop will work as expected when called in Swift Testing.** In addition, runtime diagnostics will be included to highlight opportunities to adopt newer Swift Testing equivalent APIs.

-- Conversely, **Swift Testing API called in XCTest will also work as expected.**
-  You should always feel empowered to choose Swift Testing when writing new tests or test helpers, as it will work properly in both types of tests.
+- Conversely, **Swift Testing API called in XCTest will work as expected if XCTest already provides similar functionality.** You should always feel empowered to choose Swift Testing when writing new tests or test helpers, as it will work properly in both types of tests.

 We don't propose supporting interoperability for APIs without risk of data loss, because they naturally have high visibility.
 For example, using `throw XCTSkip`